Headstock: Gibson-like 3+3

-Pointed headstocks, 6-in-line
+Pointed, 6-in-line

-Matching headstock
+Matching

 On some electric guitars and basses the finish used on the body is also applied to the face of the headstock.
 Generally, matched-headstock models carry a price premium over their plain counterparts due to the extra processes involved in the finishing process.

 Although Fender no longer offers matched headstocks on production models made in the United States or Mexico, certain models from Fender Japan are available with matched headstocks.

 The definition of a "matched headstock" varies between manufacturers and players - for example, the headstocks of Gibson guitars are nearly always black, and it is debatable whether a black-bodied Gibson has a matching headstock.
 Generally, a guitar is only considered to have a matching headstock if the guitar is usually produced without matching body and headstock finishes.